 Schott was a member of the host committee media relations staff for Super Bowl XLVI in Indianapolis.
 He regularly serves as press conference moderator of the Big Ten Football Championship Game and Big Ten Men's Basketball Tournament and was chair of the conference communications/sports information directors during the 2000-01 and 2012-13 school years.

-Previously at Purdue, Schott worked with cross country, track and field, and wrestling (1990-91); volleyball (1991-97); and women's basketball (1991-99).
+Previously at Purdue, Schott worked with cross country, track & field, and wrestling (1990-91); volleyball (1991-97); and women's basketball (1991-99).
 He was honored as one of the nation's top five women's basketball sports information directors by the "Women's Basketball Journal" in 1999.
 Since 2000, Schott has done radio play-by-play for Boilermaker softball.

 Schott is volunteer vice president of the Joe Tiller/Northwest Indiana Chapter of the National Football Foundation, a non-profit organization that promotes amateur football.

 Schott graduated cum laude from Ohio Wesleyan University in 1990 with a bachelor's degree in journalism.
 He was the student assistant sports information director at Ohio Wesleyan for four years and also wrote for the "Delaware (Ohio) Gazette."
 Schott interned with the St. Louis Cardinals' media and public relations department during the summers of 1988 and 1989 and was a sportswriter for the "Suburban Newspapers of St. Louis" during the summer of 1987.
 He got his start in sports journalism at the age of 12 when he co-founded his own magazine called "The Redbird Chirps."

 A native of St. Louis, Schott is a member of CoSIDA and the Football Writers Association of America.
 He has won numerous publication and writing awards.
 An avid Major League Baseball fan, Schott co-authored "The Giants Encyclopedia," a history of the New York and San Francisco Giants franchise, published in 1999, and "The Giants Encyclopedia: Second Edition," published in 2003.
-He also has been a regular contributing writer for the St. Louis Cardinals' media guide and Gameday Magazine and served on the media relations staffs for the 2009 Major League Baseball All-Star Game and the 2013 World Series in his hometown.
+He has been a regular contributing writer for the St. Louis Cardinals' media guide and Gameday Magazine and served on the media relations staffs for the 2009 Major League Baseball All-Star Game and the 2013 World Series in his hometown.